Key takeaways:

 - Automated intake and requests: It’s tough to keep track of requests that come via email, Slack, and other channels.
 The right project management software for creatives centralizes and automates work requests, improving visibility and accountability on tasks.

-- Centralized approvals and proofing: Creative work demands a lot of back and forth, but feedback gets lost when spread across apps.
-Project management and collaborative software centralizes your proofing and approvals process (also when clients get involved).
+- Centralized approvals and proofing: Creative work demands a lot of back and forth, but feedback gets lost when spread across multiple apps.
+All-in-one project management and collaborative software centralizes your proofing and approvals process (super useful when clients get involved).

-- Customizable projects and permissions: There’s no single kind of creative project.
-Depending on the client or job at hand, you’ll want to customize project names, change how tasks relate to each other, and set who has access.
+- Customizable projects and permissions: Depending on the client or job at hand, you’ll want the ability to customize project names, change how tasks relate to each other, and set who has access to specific folders and documents.

-- Integrations with various tools: Your creative team will be using creative tools like the Adobe Creative Cloud suite to do their work.
-For the most efficient workflows, these will integrate with your project management system.
+- Integrations with various tools: Your creative team likely uses tools like Adobe Creative Cloud and the Miro suite to do their work.
+For the most efficient workflows, these should integrate with your project management system.

-- Personalized visualizations: Across your team (or wider organization), different people will be interested in various types of projects — such as who is involved, costs, timescales, and dependencies.
-But, at the same time, they shouldn’t have to trawl through information they don’t need either.
+- Personalized visualizations: Across your team (or wider organization), different people will be interested in various types of questions — such as who is involved, costs, timescales, and dependencies.
+They should be able to see that, without having to crawl through information they don’t need.

 - Scalability: Your team will likely be working on projects for many different clients and departments.
 You need a tool that gives you clarity on your tasks, even at scale.